You are viewing Australian and NZ students' course information. Change to view international students' course information.

 You can also choose electives from specialist areas in:

 - traffic psychology.

-The Bachelor of Behavioural Science (Psychology) provides the first step towards a career as a registered psychologist and an excellent foundation for careers in a wide range of related areas.
+The Bachelor of Behavioural Science (Psychology) also provides the first step towards a career as a registered psychologist and an excellent foundation for careers in a wide range of related areas.

 Our psychology graduates have analytical, research and interpersonal skills that equip them for many professional areas, including: